translated_content> How mathematics is used in quantum physics

 Concrete Applications of Quantum Physics

 The applications of quantum physics are not limited to theoretical research; they also have a profound impact in various industrial sectors.
-Technologies such as quantum computing, sophisticated sensors, and advanced materials rely on quantum principles, revolutionizing our approach to information and measurement.
+Technologies such as quantum computing, sophisticated sensors, and advanced materials are based on quantum principles, revolutionizing our approach to information and measurement.
 Mathematics thus plays a key role in the implementation of these innovations.

 • Modeling quantum systems: Use of complex numbers to represent quantum states and model wave-like phenomena.